FreunzWa/FW_sync/medicine/womens/other/red_cell_isoimmunisation.md

                 + use mothers type @the mother will not have that antibody against that red cell type (the antigen in question)
                 + give O -ve in general.
                 + giving mothers blood okay as long as spin off the plasma. (however not a long term solution)
+    + management
+        * transfusion:
+            - paralyse the baby with fecuronium
+            - US guided intrahepatic portion of UA blood transfusion. (cordocentesis) and also intraperitoneal cavity of fetus == absorbed gradually
 - prevention
     + if need blood tranfusion, use RhD compatible blood
     + Kell Negative blood to women under 50 years (men given kell positive blood)